-At Sabuco, Beck, Hansen & Massino, P.C., our Illinois divorce attorneys provide professional counsel to our clients on how to protect themselves during divorce proceedings.
+At Sabuco Beck, P.C., our Illinois divorce attorneys provide professional counsel to our clients on how to protect themselves during divorce proceedings.
 One of the most important ways you can do this is by guarding your privacy and communications.
 Electronic snooping is a genuine concern, and it is important to be aware of how it could impact your divorce case.

 Under the Illinois Statutes, divorces are granted on the general basis of ‘irreconcilable differences’, rather than on specific fault grounds, such as adultery, habitual drunkenness, or a gambling problem.
 While not an issue in seeking a divorce, this behavior could come into play when marital settlement agreements are discussed.

 As a result, there are incentives for spouses to monitor their partner’s behavior in hopes of getting information that can be used against them.
 In our modern technological age, this often takes the form of electronic snooping.
 This includes any of the following types of behaviors: